Drumgoon’s Football Story

 The 1980’s were not bright on the playing fields with no honours at adult level.
 However a Major development took place in 1980’s.

 In 1982 Aogan Farrell convinced the club that they should start from the bottom and build up.
-For the first time ever U-12 and U-14 teams were entered under the Drumgoon flag.
-Long hours and patience brought results when Drumgoon club won their first ever county championship at any grade.in 1986 when they won U-12 competition.
+For the first time in our history, U-12 and U-14 teams were entered under the Drumgoon flag.
+This commenced underage training on Boyle Park, and initially some very heavy defeats.
+Long hours and patience brought results when Drumgoon club won their first ever county championship at any grade, in 1986 when they won U-12 competition.

 Recent Update In September of ’86, the U-14 team won the championship.
 The under age success continues and Drumgoon have been in Breffni Park each year since then.
 1991 brought another trophy when the U-14 team captured the league cup.
 Drumgoon have never before had so many players of skill and experience.
 In 1991 the Junior B team won through to the semi-final.
 The minor team had a good run and the under -16 team were beaten in the final.